Kitware/dive/docs/Dive-Desktop.md

 DIVE Desktop supports single- and multi-camera datasets.

-* **Single Camera Datasets** is the most common option.
+* **Single Camera Dataset** is the most common option.
 Single camera datasets are supported by the majority of VIAME pipeline and training configurations.
 * **Stereo Datasets** are for datasets collected from a camera rig with a left and right camera.
 These datasets can be used with certain specialty VIAME pipelines.
+Their physical relationship may be described by a camera transform `.npz` file (numpy transformation matrix).
 * **Multi-Cam Datasets** are for more generic multi-camera rig setups.
-They may have overlapping fields of view, and their physical relationship may be described by a camera transform `.npz` file (numpy transformation matrix).
+They may have overlapping fields of view.

 ### Importing Datasets